Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Method

 \subsection{Entropy-Regularized Framework}

-The policy entropy in conventional diffusion-based methods, such as DDPM~\cite{DDPM}, is generally intractable due to the stochastic nature of the reverse sampling process.
-In contrast, the ODE-based formulation of FM allows us to explicitly track and express the policy entropy.
+The stochastic reverse process of diffusion-based policies renders their entropy intractable.
+The ODE-based FM formulation instead allows an tractable entropy estimation along the OT path.
+In Section~\ref{sec:fm_policy_representation}, we apply a nonlinear transformation $a = \tanh(x_1)$ to map from the unbounded FM latent space into the bounded action space.
+The quantity of interest is the entropy of \textit{action} instead of the latent $x_1$. \textit{While prior work either ignores or approximates the probability distortion introduced by this change of variables, our work closes this gap with an closed-form formulation.}

-\textbf{Theorem 2 (Entropy of Latent Flow).} Consider a latent vector field $v_\theta(x, t, s)$ that transports a base distribution $p_0$ to the target latent distribution $p_1$ at $t=1$.
+\begin{theorem}[Entropy of Latent Flow, restated from \cite{chen2018neural, DBLP:conf/iclr/LipmanCBNL23} for the OT path] Consider a latent vector field $v_\theta(x, t, s)$ that transports a base distribution $p_0$ to the target latent distribution $p_1$ at $t=1$.
 For the unbounded latent space $\mathbb{R}^d$, the entropy $H^x(p_1(\cdot|s))$ can be computed as: